-The majority of companies limited by guarantee are set up by non-profit organisations such as sports and social clubs, unions, workers’ cooperatives etc. If you start a company for the purpose of raising money to promote and further the aims of your business alone, rather than taking profits for yourself, you would set up this type of company.
+The majority of companies limited by guarantee are set up by non-profit organisations such as sports and social clubs, unions, workers’ co-operatives, etc. If you require a company for the purpose of raising money to promote and further the aims of your business alone, rather than taking profits for yourself, a limited by guarantee company is a good choice.

 Who owns a company limited by guarantee?

 A company limited by guarantee is owned by individuals and/or corporate bodies known as ‘guarantors’.
 Guarantors do not have any shares in the company and, generally, they do not take any of the profits.
 The owners of a company limited by guarantee will agree to pay a sum of money, known as a ‘guarantee’, if the company has any debts or becomes insolvent.